Listen to this article

 When to Choose Mutual Funds

-- Long-term commitment: Patient with performance cycles
+- Long-term commitment: You can be patient through performance cycles

 - Target-date funds: Automatic allocation adjustment